elevenlabs/elevenlabs-examples/examples/text-to-speech-websockets/measure-latency-node/README.md

 1. Clone the repository and cd into this folder
 2. Run `npm install` to install the dependencies
+3. Run `npm run build` to build the package to `dist` folder
-3. Run `npm run start ELEVENLABS_API_KEY` to run the test and optionally specify the model to use by adding the `-m` flag
+4. Run `npm run start ELEVENLABS_API_KEY` to run the test and optionally specify the model to use by adding the `-m` flag